ogivuk/learning/tdd-django/README.md

     * Model - a class to be inherited when creating a model for storing data in a database.
 Classes that inherit map to tables in the databases.
         * save() - saves the record in the database.
         * id - auto-generated id attribute, which is a primary key column.
+        * objects - a class attribute
+            * all() - a function that retrieves all the records for the modeled table (for the instantiated class).
+            * count() - a function that retrieves the number of records in the modeled table.
+The same as .all().count().
+            * create(_variable_=_value_) - a function that is creating a new record in the modeled table with the given variable values.
+The same as creating an object and calling save().
+            * first() - a function that retrieves the first record in the modeled table.
+The same as objects.all()[0].
     * TextField(_defaultValue_), IntegerField(), CharField(), DateField() - field types.

 django.http